Skip to main content

 -H "content-type: application/json" \

-Open the observation WebSocket.
-The iOS app should use the same endpoint with an Authorization: Bearer <token> header.
+Open the observation WebSocket — one per radio.
+The iOS app uses the same endpoint with an Authorization: Bearer <token> header.
 Frames with opcode 2 are binary Arrow IPC streams containing RF observation record batches.

 To let the daemon hop channels for a stream, add frequencies_mhz and hop_interval_ms.
 The hopper is tied to that WebSocket and stops when the stream closes.